 78. There’s plenty of Instagram worthy spots around town.

 79. Bring the family pup!
-59% of Plano hotels are pet-friendly and there are many pet-friendly restaurant patios and attractions in Plano.
+Over half of Plano hotels are pet-friendly and there are many pet-friendly restaurant patios and attractions in Plano.
 Tag your photos #PlanoPup!

 80. Plano is known as a top youth soccer city in the U.S.